WICG/trust-token-api/README.md

   ...
   trustToken: {
     type: 'send-redemption-record',
-    issuer: <issuer>
+    issuers: [<issuer>, ...]
   }
   ...
 });
 ```

-The RR will be added as a new request header `Sec-Redemption-Record`.
+The RRs will be added as a new request header `Sec-Redemption-Record`.
+The header contains a Structured Headers list of issuer and redemption record pairs corresponding to each requested redemption record.
 This option to Fetch is only usable in the top-level document.
 If there are no RRs available, the request header will be empty.

 ### Extension: Trust Token Versioning